 If you are likely to use your horsebox to transport a horse or other goods for hire and reward or business purposes, you may also need an operator’s licence https://www.gov.uk/being-a-goods-vehicle-operator.
 This may also be the case if you are transporting your horse for purposes other than a hobby.

 It is therefore important you investigate such factors to ensure you have the correct licensing in place and to ensure any horsebox insurance policies remain valid.

-Like all horsebox insurance policies, there may be certain limitations or exclusions you should consider before choosing the right insurance policy for you.
+Like all horsebox insurance policies, there may be certain limitations or exclusions you should consider before choosing the right insurance for you.
 Here are a few points you should consider before making any decisions.

 It is important to recognise that horsebox insurance will not protect your animals in the event of an accident, it is designed only to protect you, your vehicle and any third parties.
-It is extremely important you consider a separate horse insurance policy to protect your horse.
+It is extremely important you consider separate horse insurance cover to protect your horse.
 You can find more information on horse insurance here and our online comparison tool can help you find the best deals tailored to your needs.

-If the weight does exceed the towing vehicle, your horsebox insurance policy may be invalidated, and you may not be able to make a claim in the event of an accident.
+If the weight does exceed the towing vehicle, your horsebox insurance may be invalidated, and you may not be able to make a claim in the event of an accident.